vk4bay/esp-idf/docs/en/api-reference/peripherals/mcpwm.rst

 Generator Force Actions
 ^^^^^^^^^^^^^^^^^^^^^^^

 Software can override generator output level at runtime, by calling :cpp:func:`mcpwm_generator_set_force_level`.
-The software force level always has a higher priority than other event actions set in e.g., :cpp:func:`mcpwm_generator_set_action_on_timer_event`.
+The software force level always has a higher priority than other event actions set in e.g., :cpp:func:`mcpwm_generator_set_actions_on_timer_event`.

 - Set the ``level`` to -1 means to disable the force action, and the generator's output level will be controlled by the event actions again.
 - Set the ``hold_on`` to true, and the force output level will keep alive until it is removed by assigning ``level`` to -1.